If you want to take control of your brain, you have to know how to increase dopamine naturally from sources that are natural and healthy.

 - Foods containing probiotics

-There are many natural health supplements that provide dopamine.
+There are many natural health supplements.
 The best supplements are Curcumin (found in turmeric), Gingko Biloba, L-theanine (contained in green tea), and Acetyl-l-tyrosine

-Another of the best natural ways to get dopamine is with exercise
+It should come as no surprise that one of the best ways how to organically raise dopamine is with exercise.

 You already know that exercise is the best thing you can do to improve your brain functioning.